rede97/serialxy/README.md

 $ telnet remote-ip 8722
 ^]
 telnet> mode character
-# You can use telnet connect to your serial port as same as using serial port directly
 ```

+* Then you can use telnet connect to your serial port as same as using serial port directly.

 ![example](example.png)